 The concept of "Corporate Social

 Responsibility (CSR) washing," interchangeably known as "greenwashing" when it relates to environmental claims, represents a troubling trend in the corporate world.
-This practice involves companies and organizations placing a greater emphasis on promoting themselves as socially responsible entities, rather than genuinely minimizing their environmental or social footprints.
+This practice involves organizations placing a greater emphasis on promoting themselves as socially responsible entities, rather than genuinely minimizing their environmental or social footprints.
 This phenomenon has emerged as a critical point of discussion regarding CSR initiatives that are perceived more as superficial public relations efforts than as sincere commitments to social and environmental stewardship.

 CSR Washing Outcomes